andresdans/rpi-timelapse/README.md

 rpi-timelapse
 =============

-A timelapse camera controller for Raspberry Pi and Canon EOS 350d (should work with any camera supported by `gphoto2` with minor tweaks), with an optional UI and controls on the Adafruit LCD Pi plate.
+A timelapse camera controller for Raspberry Pi and Canon EOS 350d (should work with any camera supported by `gphoto2` with minor tweaks.
+This fork from the David´s one is to be get rid-off the LCD plate and be Python alone.
+Also to test other CANON EOS cameras

 Installation